Surgical mask: Physical form

 The design of the surgical masks depends on the intended usages.
-Usually, the masks are rectangular-shaped with pleats to allow the wearer to expand and curve the mask so it can better cover all the area from the nose to around the chin.
-The outward-facing side of the mask are typically colored (usually blue, green or yellow) and made thicker, tougher and water-impermeable.
+Usually, the masks are rectangular shaped with pleats to allow the wearer to expand and curve the mask so it can better cover the entirety of the area from the nose to around the chin.
+The outward-facing side of the mask is typically colored (usually blue, green, or yellow) and made thicker, tougher, and water impermeable.
 The inner layers of the mask are made of three-ply (three layers) melt-blown polymer (most commonly polypropylene) placed between non-woven fabric.
 The melt-blown material acts as the filter that stops microbes from penetrating and exiting the mask.
-Some masks have an attached thin polyethylene faceshield (known as "splash shield") to provide additional spray protection over the eye area.
+Some masks have an attached thin polyethylene faceshield (known as a "splash shield") to provide additional spray protection over the eye area.

-A different type of masks, known as "duckbill" masks, uses a trapezoid pouch-like design that has significantly shortened side edges — sometimes none at all — to minimize loose gaps that pathogens can leak past.
+A different type of mask, known as "duckbill" masks, uses a trapezoid pouch-like design that has significantly shortened side edges — sometimes none at all — to minimize loose gaps that pathogens can leak past.
 These masks are typically made to the N95/P2 standards, and are commonly used for clinical situations that demand fine particulates protection, such as tuberculosis.

 Small strips of foam or thickened fabric are often sewn along the top edge of the mask to help better seal away exhaled water vapors (which can fog up eyewears and faceshields) and soak up excess perspiration dripping from above.
 Small bendable metal strips are frequently added to the top edge to better fit over the nasal bridge.
 Occasionally adhesive tapes can also be added to secure the seal and prevent the mask from slipping up and down.

 The masks are typically fastened to the head with straps or elastic bands that are attached to the mask's four corners.
 Straps come in four free-hanging ribbons that are manually tied in two pairs horizontally around the back of the head, and are most frequently used in surgical operations due to the ability to customize the strap length and tension comfortably to the wearer's face shape and head movements.
 Elastic bands come in a pair of loops that can either be horizontally or vertically attached.
 Horizontal loops go around the head like tied straps, designed to exert tension on the top and bottom edges of the mask for firmer contact seal, and are usually seen on duckbill masks; while vertical loops hook around the ears with less tension (due to the weaker rigidity of the elastocartilaginous auricles compared to the bony skull) and thus less firmly secured to the face, but are more popular in non-procedural usages due to the ease of putting on and taking off.